-"For me, the question, 'Who should speak?" is less crucial than 'Who will listen?"
+"For me, the question, 'Who should speak?' is less crucial than 'Who will listen?'"
 Gayatri C. Spivak, 1990

-In this chapter, we encounter Muzaffer Hasaltay, a young filmmaker living in Vienna, whose experiences have changed him from being an outright critic of Turkish migrant men to a critic of the modes of producing knowledge about Turkish migrant masculinity.
+In this chapter, we encounter Muzaffer Hasaltay or "Du von Jetzt" as he later called himself as an artist, a filmmaker living in Vienna, whose experiences have changed him from being an outright critic of Turkish migrant men to a critic of the modes of producing knowledge about Turkish migrant masculinity.
 Having known Muzaffer from an earlier study for my MA thesis as an interesting young artist who, back then, had eagerly shared his views about Turkish masculinity with me, I was interested to learn how his life and his ideas have changed over the years.